Chapter 5: the swapchain

 The swapchain part of the specification really is a mess that will probably not get fixed anytime soon:

-- There is no simple legal way of destroying swapchains once we start using them — they should only be destroyed after all outstanding operations on the images acquired from them are done, yet there is no vanilla way of releasing acquired images short of presenting them, and the present operation has no fence to tell us when it is done.
-Note that vkQueueWaitIdle works in practice.
+- There is no simple legal way of destroying swapchains once we start using them — they should only be destroyed after all outstanding operations on the images acquired through them are done, yet there is no vanilla way of releasing acquired images short of presenting them, and the present operation has no fence to tell us when it is done. vkQueueWaitIdle works fine in practice.
 This sample proposes to wait for the end of the first present of the new swapchain to destroy the old one.

 - There is no easy way of destroying render finished semaphores.
 Even the radical vkDeviceWaitIdle function does not wait for these semaphores; we have to insert a ghost submission that waits for them before signaling a fence.
+In practice, many engines are not technically correct in that regard but still work fine in practice.

 The VK_EXT_swapchain_maintenance1 device extension solves these issues thanks to its additional fence for the present operation and its vkReleaseSwapchainImagesKHR function, which gives us a way of releasing images without presenting them (we provide an array of indices of images to remove).
 However, this is only an extension and not all devices support it, so we should always integrate a fallback option.